torquebox/torquebox/README.md

 something completely different.
 Please [let us know][community] what you'd like to see.

-Long-term we do expect TorqBox to run on top of [WildFly][wildfly] for users that still want the full Java application server (or are trying to sneak Ruby into a Java shop).
+Long-term we do expect TorqBox to run on top of WildFly for users that still want the full Java application server (or are trying to sneak Ruby into a Java shop).
 But this will just be an option, not the default.

 [tb_future_thread]: http://markmail.org/thread/4ffelg3qklycwhfo